-Displays:
+Displays

 These need to reflect curriculum areas.
-There should be separate displays for literacy, mathematics and topic/science.
+There should be separate displays for literacy, mathematics and topic/science, including key vocabulary.

-Displays should be interactive, engaging, include questions and show examples of children's work.
+Displays should be interactive and engaging, including questions and examples of children's work.

 Working displays

 These need to be relevant and should support further learning.
 They should include key vocabulary.
 In both KS1 and KS2 modelled examples of previous and current learning should be recorded on flipchart paper and displayed on the wall in KS1 and as a 'washing line' in KS2.'